 Azov wind farm location

-It is located on the coastline of the Taganrog Bay of the Azov Sea, which is bounded by Ukraine in the northwest and Russia in the southeast.
+The wind farm is located on 133ha of land in Azov city, Rostov region.
+It is situated on the coastline of the Taganrog Bay of the Azov Sea, which is bounded by Ukraine in the northwest and Russia in the southeast.

 The Azov wind farm project was initially developed by German SOWITEC’s subsidiary Azovskaya VES, which is now owned by Enel Russia.

-It was developed under collaboration between SOWITEC, the regional government, the Azov district administration and the Rostov Investment Promotion Agency.
+It was developed under a collaboration between SOWITEC, the regional government, the Azov district administration and the Rostov Investment Promotion Agency.

-Azov wind farm will feature 26 SG 3.4-132 turbines with a rated capacity of 3.465MW each.
+Azov wind farm features 26 SG 3.4-132 turbines with a rated capacity of 3.465MW each.

 The nominal power of the turbine can be increased to 3.75MW with an optimum levelised cost of energy (LCoE).

-The turbine has a rotor diameter of 132m, a swept area of 13,685m² and power density of 253.2W/m².
+The turbine has a rotor diameter of 132m, swept area of 13,685m² and power density of 253.2W/m².

-The generator is a doubly fed induction system with a rating of 690V and frequency of 50Hz or 60Hz.
+The generator is a doubly-fed induction system with a rating of 690V and frequency of 50Hz or 60Hz.